eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_python_app/includes/dataType.rst

 This application can do two different things:

 1. Generate C++ definitions for your custom topic.
-2. Generate `SWIG`_ inteface files to generate the Python bindings for your custom topic.
+2. Generate `SWIG`_ interface files to generate the Python bindings for your custom topic.

 For this project, we will use the Fast DDS-Gen application to define the data type of the messages that will be sent by the publishers and received by the subscribers.